logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-over-helm.md

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 Logzio-k8s-logs allows you to ship logs from your Kubernetes cluster to Logz.io.
-You can either deploy this daemonset with the standrad Filebeat configuration or with Filebeat autodiscover.
+You can either deploy this Daemonset with the standrad Filebeat configuration or with Filebeat autodiscover.

 For further information about Filebeat's autodiscover please see [Elastic's documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html).